E. H. Shepard

-Career
+Early life and career

-Shepard was born in St John's Wood, London, son of Henry Donkin Shepard, an architect, and Jessie Harriet, daughter of watercolour painter William Lee.
+Shepard was born in St John's Wood, London, son of Henry Dunkin Shepard, an architect, and Jessie Harriet, daughter of watercolour painter William Lee.
 Having shown some promise in drawing at St Paul's School, in 1897 he enrolled in the Heatherley School of Fine Art in Chelsea.
 After a productive year there, he attended the Royal Academy Schools, winning a Landseer scholarship in 1899 and a British Institute prize in 1900.
 There he met Florence Eleanor Chaplin, whom he married in 1904.
 By 1906 Shepard had become a successful illustrator, having produced work for illustrated editions of Aesop's Fables, David Copperfield, and Tom Brown's Schooldays, while at the same time working as an illustrator on the staff of Punch.
 The couple bought a house in London, but in 1905 moved to Shamley Green, near Guildford.

 Shepard was a prolific painter, showing in a number of exhibitions.
 He exhibited at the Royal Society of Artists, Birmingham—a traditional venue for generic painters—as well as in the more radical atmosphere of Glasgow's Institute of Fine Arts, where some of the most innovative artists were on show.
 He was twice an exhibitor at the Walker Art Gallery in Liverpool, one of the largest provincial galleries in the country, and another at the Manchester Art Gallery, a Victorian institution later part of the public libraries.
 But at heart, Shepard was a Londoner, showing sixteen times at the Royal Academy on Piccadilly.
 His wife, who was also a painter, found a home in London's West End venue for her own modest output during a 25-year career.

 In his mid-thirties when World War I broke out in 1914, Shepard received a commission as a second lieutenant in the Royal Garrison Artillery, an arm of the Royal Artillery.
 He was assigned to the 105th Siege Battery, which crossed to France in May 1916 and went into action at the Battle of the Somme.